Are you frustrated on your unmapped data journey?By Paul Laughlin

 Without the work to keep models reflecting reality and meta data sources guiding users/analysts on the meaning of fields and which can be trusted, both can ‘wither on the vine‘.
 Isn’t it short-sighted investment to spend perhaps millions of pounds on a technology solution but then balk at the cost of data specialists to manage these precious knowledge management elements?

-I hope, in a very small way, these survey results act as a bit of a wake up call.
-Over coming weeks I will be attending or speaking at various events.
+I hope, in a very small way, these survey results act as a bit of a wake-up call.
+Over the coming weeks, I will be attending or speaking at various events.
 So, I’ll also reflect how I can speak out more effectively for this neglected but vital skill.

 Here’s that article from Adrian Swinscoe with links to Adrian Kingwell too: